gomorpheus/morpheus-apidoc/source/includes/_monitor_incidents.md

 Parameter | Description
 --------- | -----------
-ID | ID of the incident to retrieve
+id | ID of the incident to retrieve

 ## Updating an Incident